jjgrimm/FairnessReferenceSheet/README.md

 ## Machine Learning (ML) Specific Terminology

 **Binary Classifier** - While there are many types of classifiers and methods for developing them, a binary classifier simply takes an input and decides if that input should receive a positive or negative classification based on some predefined rules.
+Often times rather than just deciding positive or negative, a classifier may assign a probability that some input should be labeled positive.

 **Supervised Learning** - The task of learning a function that maps an input to an output based on given example input-output pairings.
 The function is learned from a created training dataset and then evaluated on a different testing dataset.